Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend S-Chicane

+We define the symmetric S-chicane as one in which the 1st and 4th dipoles have equal dipole length and the 2nd and 3rd dipoles are of double that, and all dipoles have the same bending strength, otherwise it is called asymmetric.
+And the symmetric S-chicane satisfies the position conditions that $L_{tot}=4L_{d1}=2L_{d2}=4L_{d3}$.
+In this section, we discuss the implementation of an asymmetric chicane based as much as possible on the symmetric one, while comparing the performance of the symmetric and asymmetric chicanes as a reference for our discussion.

-While the $S$-chicanes are rarely used in FELs compared to the $C$-chicanes, the existing works reveal that the $S$-like chicanes seem to easily preserve the CSR-induced emittance \cite{Antipov:2021eko,Stulle:2007se,Beutner:2007zza,Khan:2022tkg}, of course, five or six dipoles are needed in such $S$-like chicanes.
-In this section we demonstrate a more ambitious idea of achieving a CSR-eliminated four-bend chicane without focus section between adjacent dipoles.
-It turns out that such chicane must be a $S$-chicane, as proved in Sec. \ref{sub:S}, and four dipoles are sufficient to achieve a CSR-eliminated chicane.
-To fulfil such chicane design requirement, additional conditions are necessary.
-Apart from the position condition $L_{d1}/L_{tot}=1/4$, a chicane with fixed bending radii or fixed dipole length are added, as introduced in Sec. \ref{sub:S-2}.
-The verification of the CSR-cancelation conditions by the integration method and numerical tracking by ELEGANT are given in Secs. \ref{mo:S}.
+Although S-chicanes are used less frequently than C-chicanes in FELs, existing studies shows that S-like chicanes exhibit a notable ability to preserve CSR-induced emittance \cite{Antipov:2021eko,Stulle:2007se,Beutner:2007zza,Khan:2022tkg}.
+The utilization of five or six dipoles is required in such S-like chicanes.
+In Sec. \ref{sub:S}, we demonstrate a more ambitious idea of achieving a CSR-immune chicane using only \textit{four} dipoles.
+The analysis reveals that such chicane has an S-type geometry as well and shows that four dipoles are enough to minimize the CSR effects for a chicane (shown in Fig. \ref{fig:lattice2}).